marcelpetersen/mobil/_drafts/a-note-on-covid-19.md

 cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
 cta_link: pages/blog.md
-title: A note on COVID-19
+title: 'COVID-19: A Message to our Partners'
 publish_date: 2020-03-19 16:00:00 +0000
 featured_image: ''
 excerpt: We’ve prepared ourselves to serve you better throughout COVID-19.